cynthiachuo/cynthiachuo.github.io/README.md

 # Hello!
 Welcome to my website.
 I am a PhD student in Politics at **Princeton University**.
-I hold a BA from **Western University**, where I studied Political Science and Economics.
+I hold a BA in Political Science and Economics from **Western University**.
 Before coming to Princeton, I was a Parliamentary Intern with the [**Parliamentary Internship Programme**](https://pip-psp.org/).

 <br/>